Car Repairs After a Georgia Car Crash

 - Step six: Collect your insurance settlement to cover the cost of repairing or replacing your vehicle

 This is just a basic idea of how the car accident car repair process might look for your case.
-To find out more about the exact steps you should take, be sure to contact your lawyer for more information.
+To find out more about the exact steps you should take, be sure to contact your personal injury lawyer for more information.

 How Insurance Pays for Repairs